Looking at infrared background radiation anisotropies with Spitzer II. Small scale anisotropies and their implications for new and upcoming space surveys: Modeling the CIB Anisotropies from known galaxies

 where the $P^{1\rm h}$ (1-halo) term accounts for the clustering of galaxies in the same DM halo, while the $P^{2\rm h}$ (2-halo) term accounts for galaxies that occupy separate halos.
 According to \cite{SkibbaSheth2009}, each of these components can be written as

 and

 respectively, where $dn/dM_{\rm h}$ is the halo mass function (HMF, which we take from \citealt{Behroozi2013}), $u_{\rm NFW}(k|M_{\rm h},z)$ is the Fourier-transform of the Navarro-Frenk-White (NFW) density profile \citep{NFW1996}, and $b(M_{\rm h},z)$ is the linear bias adopted from \cite{Sheth2001}.
-When implementing the NFW profile we must also assume a mass-concentration relation $c(M_{\rm h},z)$.
+When implementing the NFW profile we must also assume a concentration-mass relation $c(M_{\rm h},z)$.
 We compute this relation using Eq.
-4 of \cite{Duffy2008} and adopt the parameters $A=9$, $B=-0.13$, and $C=1$ \citep{CooraySheth2002,Amblard2011}, and take the pivot mass $M_{\rm pivot}$ to be the characteristic mass scale at which the peak height $\nu=\delta_c/\sigma(M_{\rm h})$ equals unity at a given $z$.
+4 of \cite{Duffy2008} where

+and adopt the parameters $A=9$, $B=-0.13$, and $C=1$ \citep{CooraySheth2002,Amblard2011}, and take the pivot mass $M_{\rm pivot}$ to be the characteristic mass scale at which the peak height $\nu=\delta_c/\sigma(M_{\rm h})$ equals unity at a given $z$.
 We discuss the sensitivity of our models to our chosen HMF and $c(M_{\rm h},z)$ parameterizations in \S \ref{subsec:syst_unc}.

 The last three terms from Eqs. \ref{eq:1halo} and \ref{eq:2halo} that we need to define are $\langle N_{\mathrm{cent}}\rangle$, $\langle N_{\mathrm{sat}}\rangle$, and $\bar{n}_{\rm{gal}}$, which represent the mean occupation number of central and satellite galaxies and the mean total galaxy density respectively.
 These quantities are computed using the Halo Occupation Distribution (HOD) statistical framework, which quantifies how the mean number of central and satellite galaxies occupying DM halos change as a function of halo mass.
 In this study we use the five-parameter model introduced by \cite{Zheng2005}, where the mean occupation numbers of central and satellite galaxies can be written as